toweeelie/django-danceschool-competitions/README.md

       ./manage.py runserver

-Starting page shows lists of available competitions.
+Starting page is http://127.0.0.1:8000/competitions/ It shows lists of available competitions.
 Competition can be added through admin panel: http://127.0.0.0.1:8000/admin/

-Skating table calculator is also available at http://127.0.0.1:8000/skatingcalculator/
+Skating table calculator is also available at http://127.0.0.1:8000/competitions/skatingcalculator/

+My code is inside danceschool/competitions, everything else is a part of original django-danceschool project and needed to keep compartibility with it.